pksunkara/alpaca/README.md

         "value": "pksunkara" // Value of the argument in docs }
     },
-    "profile": { // Name of a method of the api "title": "Edit profile", // Title of the api method "desc": "Edit the user's profile", // Description of the api method "params": { // Parameter of the api class
-        "bio": { // Name of the parameter
+    "functions": { // Function methods of the class "profile": { // Name of a method of the api "title": "Edit profile", // Title of the api method "desc": "Edit the user's profile", // Description of the api method "params": { // Parameter of the api class "bio": { // Name of the parameter
             "desc": "Short bio in profile", // Description of the parameter "value": "I am awesome!" // Value of the parameter in docs },
           "type": {
             "desc": "Circle of the profile",
             "value": "friends"
+          }
         }
       }
     }